 Do you have a breakout of spots that dampen your spirits whilst getting dressed for your prom night?
 Or for that night out with friends?
 Or before an important meeting?

-Pimples, spots or medically termed acne, is very common affecting almost 85% of young adults.
+Pimples, spots, or medically termed acne, are very common affecting almost 85% of young adults.
 It is not a teenage only problem; we are seeing more and more adults in their 30’s and 40’s presenting with new acne.